 1 Preheat oven to 475°F.

-3 Generously season the cavity of the chicken with salt and pepper.
+3 Season the cavity: Generously season the cavity of the chicken with salt and pepper.
 Add three of the garlic cloves and 5 sprigs of the thyme to the cavity, using your hands to rub the thyme and garlic all around the cavity.

-5 Place the vegetables, onions, garlic, and remaining thyme sprig into a bowl.
-Add 1/4 cup of olive oil (or grapeseed or canola oil) and toss with your hands until well coated.
+5 Toss vegetables with olive oil: Place the vegetables, onions, garlic, and remaining thyme sprig into a bowl.
+Add 1/4 cup of olive oil and toss with your hands until well coated.
 Season generously with salt and pepper.

 6 Slather the chicken with oil and season well with salt and pepper.

-8 Place the pan in the oven and roast the chicken for 25 minutes at 475°F. Then reduce the heat to 400°F and roast for an additional 45 minutes, or until the thickest part of the thigh registers 160°F on a meat thermometer and the juices run clear.
+8 Roast in oven: Place the pan in the oven and roast the chicken for 25 minutes at 475°F. Then reduce the heat to 400°F and roast for an additional 45 minutes, or until the thickest part of the thigh registers 165°F on a meat thermometer and the juices run clear.

 10 Cut the chicken into serving pieces.
 Place vegetables on a serving platter with the chicken pieces arranged on top.